Woffee/TIDE/README.md

-## LANTERN (Large lAnguage model-powered TCR-Enhanced Recognition Network)
+## TIDE (Large lAnguage model-powered TCR-Enhanced Recognition Network)

-This is the reporsitory for LANTERN model which is now under peer review.
+This is the reporsitory for TIDE model which is now under peer review.

 ![image](figures/framework.png)